Arathy23/arathy.nair-site/README.md

-This is a portfolio descriotion regarding details about my work
+This is a portfolio description regarding details about my work